-- 113. Through their participation in the technical committees, domestic producers were being made aware of the contents of drafts on standards.
+- 120. He further added that through their participation in the technical committees, domestic producers were being made aware of the contents of drafts on standards.
 Besides the national standards Moldova applied international standards (ISO, IEC), regional standards (GOST, EN), Romanian standards (STAS, SR).
 Moldova respects International Conventions requirements regulating the safety of chemical, toxic, inflammable, explosive and other substances.
 In Moldova, there were no specific regulations or requirements covering electrical safety, telecommunications equipment, medical devices and other classes of equipment.
 Production certification in the Republic of Moldova is carried out according to the TBT Agreement conformity requirements.
 Moldova did not apply specific certificate classes, excluding hygienic certificates introduced by the Ministry of Health, as component part of certificates of conformity.
 The requirements related to hygienic certificates are specified in the technical regulations of the Ministry of Health.
 The State Inspections for Consumers' Rights Protection and products quality control performs quality control during the production process, storing and commercialization.
-Domestic products were subject to the same standards as foreign goods. - 114.
+Domestic products were subject to the same standards as foreign goods. - 121.
 In response to additional questions concerning certification procedures, the representative of Moldova said that only certificates from certification bodies in the CIS countries and Romania are recognized currently in Moldova.
 Recognition by certification bodies of Moldova of the certificates issued in CIS countries and Romania are based under the bilateral agreements signed with these countries.
 Moldova is ready to start negotiation with other countries for recognition of certification procedures and conformity certificates.
 The representative of Moldova said that Article 4.4 of the Law on Standardization of 22 September 1995 expressly provided that Moldovan standards had to be based on modern scientific research, techniques and technology, on international and regional standards and on advanced standards of other countries.
-Also Article 18 of the Law stipulated as the main objective of international co-operation between Moldova and other countries was the harmonization of national standards with international and regional standards and with advanced national standards of other countries.
+Also Article 18 of the Law stipulated as the main objective of international co-operation between Moldova and other countries was the harmonization of national standards with international and regional standards and with advanced national standards of other countries. - 122.
+In response to requests for information concerning the compatibility of the draft legislation with the requirements of the WTO Agreement on Technical Barriers to Trade, the representative of Moldova provided the concerned information in the document WT/ACC/MOL/16 and 19.
+The measures and the timeframe for taken by Moldova in order to bring national legislation into conformity with WTO provisions are described below: